jasneekchugh/jasneekchugh/README.md

 <h1 align="left">Hello 👋, I'm Jasneek</h1>
-I am currently in my 3rd semester of my **Masters degree in Data Science** at **New Jersey Institute of Technology**.
+I am currently in my 3rd semester of myMasters degree in Data Science at New Jersey Institute of Technology.
 I have 1.5 years of experience in the field of data analytics which has strengthened my skill set ranging from Python, Alteryx, SQL, Machine Learning to Data Visualisation and Optimisation tools.
-At Case Medical, I am exposing myself to the role of a **Full-stack data scientist**.
+During my Co-op at Case Medical, I am exposing myself to the role of a Full-stack data scientist.

 - 🌱 I’m currently learning **Data Warehousing, Airflow**